bufbuild/buf/README.md

   While we recommend using the defaults, Buf allows you to easily understand and select the exact set of lint and breaking change rules your organization needs.

-  Buf provides [40 available lint rules][rules] and [54 available breaking rules](https://docs.buf.build/breaking/rules/) to cover most needs.
+  Buf provides [40 available lint rules][rules] and [54 available breaking rules][breaking_rules] to cover most needs.
 We believe our breaking change detection truly covers every scenario for your APIs.

 - **Selectable error output**: By default, Buf outputs `file:line:col:message` information